-In this seven-part series — this being the fifth installment — I’ll revisit common ideas about parenting that have been distorted, misinterpreted or oversimplified and give you the latest information.
+In this six-part series — this being the fifth installment — I’ll revisit common ideas about parenting that have been distorted, misinterpreted or oversimplified and give you the latest information.
 Here’s the latest:

 Parenting myth no. 5: The growth mindset improves children’s academic performance by praising effort.

 If you are a parent or teacher, you’ve probably heard of the “growth versus fixed mindset” research.
 Essentially, individuals who believe their talents can be developed through effort and employing effective learning strategies have a growth mindset and are more successful than those who have fixed mindset and believe that their talents are innate.